 Keep in mind that a windstorm isn’t anyone’s fault; it’s an act of nature.
-If a tree does damage your property during a windstorm, your policy will cover the damages.
-After all, that’s why you purchased a homeowners policy—to protect yourself against unforeseen losses like a tree damaging your house.
+If a tree does damage your property during a windstorm, your policy should cover the damages.
+After all, that’s why you purchased a homeowner's policy—to protect yourself against unforeseen losses like a tree damaging your house.

 If the tree doesn’t damage your house but instead damages your fence, are you still covered?
 Generally, you are.

-If, in the aftermath of a storm, you discover that a tree has fallen on your car, your homeowners policy doesn’t apply.
-Instead, you’ll be looking at your auto policy.
+If, in the aftermath of a storm, you discover that a tree has fallen on your car, your homeowner's policy doesn’t apply.
+Instead, you should look to your auto policy.

 What if the tree fell but didn’t hit anything?
 Would you be covered for removal costs?

-If the fallen tree blocks a path to your front door or driveway, then many homeowners policies would pay for removal.
-Generally, the maximum coverage is around $500.
+If the fallen tree blocks a path to your front door or driveway, then many homeowner's policies would pay for removal, subject to a smaller limit (i.e., $1000).

 If the tree simply falls in the middle of your yard, your policy likely wouldn’t cover it.
-Unless the fallen tree damaged insured property, there is no loss to file a claim for.
+Unless the fallen tree damaged insured property, there is likely no coverage or very limited coverage.

 Most policies offer limited coverage for trees that have fallen due to fire, lightning, explosion, theft, vandalism, malicious mischief or aircraft.
-Amounts and exclusions will vary, so it’s important to read your policy and check with your broker if you have any questions.
+Amounts and exclusions will vary, so it’s important to read your policy and work with your claims adjuster.

 Hopefully, your trees grow and endure.
-In the event that they fall, it’s important to know that you’re covered.
-Contact TrueNorth today to make sure that you have sufficient coverage for whatever might blow your way.
-As always, TrueNorth is happy to assist you by providing comprehensive insurance and financial solutions for both home and business.
+If they fall, it’s important to know that you’re covered.
+As always, TrueNorth is happy to assist you by providing comprehensive insurance and financial solutions for both your home and business.
 Visit www.iTrueNorth.com or call (319) 739-1277 for an insurance quote to help safeguard the things that matter most to you.